interactions-py/interactions.py/docs/quickstart.rst

 * ``spread_to_rows()``: Spreads a list of components into a list of rows.
 * ``@autodefer()``: Automatically defers a command if it did not respond within the specified time.

-Look at their documentation :ref:`here <models.command:Utilities>` for more information.
+Look at their documentation :ref:`here <utils:Utilities>` for more information.

 Usage of ``ActionRow.new()``: